-People with celiac disease are typically diagnosed via a simple blood test and/or biopsy of the small intestine where a doctor looks for flattened and damaged microvilli.
+People with celiac disease are typically diagnosed via a simple blood test and/or biopsy of the small intestine, where a doctor looks for flattened and damaged microvilli.
 The villi are the finger-like follicles surrounding the small intestine responsible for nutrient absorption and distribution.

 When the small intestine is damaged and inflamed, celiac disease manifests itself in a slew of different ways throughout your body.
-In fact, celiac disease can rear its ugly head via one or more of 200 different documented symptoms.

-Unfortunately celiac disease is an underdiagnosed disorder, and 78 percent of people with celiac disease don’t even know they have it because it’s so difficult to detect and diagnose.
+Unfortunately, celiac disease is an underdiagnosed disorder, and 78 percent of people with celiac disease don’t even know they have it because it’s so difficult to detect and diagnose.

 Related Reading: What is Celiac Disease?